Introducing "NAMO" Real-Time Speech AI Model: On-Device & Hybrid Cloud 📢PRESS RELEASE

 20});

 In this setup, we are creating an Express server and attaching a Socket.IO instance to it.
-The server listens for connections and logs when a user connects or disconnects.
+The server listens for incoming connections from clients and logs to the console when a user connects or disconnects.
+This provides a basic foundation for real-time communication.

 Integrating Socket.IO with Nuxt.js

 To integrate Socket.IO with your Nuxt.js application, you need to create a plugin.
+This plugin will initialize the Socket.IO client and make it available throughout your application.
 In the plugins directory, create a file named socket.io.js and add the following code:

 JavaScript